 Many Americans dream of living long-term in France.
 And while it was not always my dream, it quickly became my dream after backpacking through Europe when I was 21.
 Living in Europe for two months altered my life path so drastically that I ended up leaving a 10+ year career and my home of New York City behind forever.
 (You can read more about that journey here!)

-So, as I’m able to live this dream, I wanted to share with you exactly what living in France is like, from an American girl’s perspective.
-We’ve gone through all 4 seasons of living in France.
-After experiencing the dry heat from the end of summer, the magnificent colors in the Fall, the dreary overcast skies in Winter and the ethereal cherry blossom blooms in Spring, it’s about time I share what this year has been like for us as newlywed expats living abroad.
+We’ve gone through all four seasons of living in France.
+After experiencing the dry heat from the end of summer, the magnificent colors in the Fall, the dreary overcast skies in Winter and the ethereal cherry blossom blooms in Spring, it’s about time I share what this first year has been like for us as newlywed expats living abroad in Alsace, France.

 Our first year of marriage has been a dream.
 Because the lifestyle in France offers plenty of work-life balance, my husband and I are able to spend most of our time leisurely together.
 Alex teaches 8 hours per week at the University of Strasbourg.
 8 HOURS.

 While he does go into his office a few hours before class to prepare, we still have many hours every day to hang out and explore our beloved city of Strasbourg.
-This first year, thanks to the work-life balance in France, has truly set our marriage on the right foundation for the years to come.
+As newlyweds, this is just the dream scenario!
+Thanks to the work-life balance in France, living as expats in France has truly set our marriage on the right foundation for the years to come.
 As optimists and true kid-at-hearts, we find the silly playfulness of our everyday.
 We find the time to play, be joyful and count our appreciations, and there is no greater way to begin a life journey together than from joy and gratitude.
 You can see our move to Strasbourg in video format here!

-Life is slow here.
-People don’t place as much importance on career, money or purpose, and time and attention is instead focused on family and friends.
+First, it’s important to note that life is slow here.
+People don’t place as much importance on career, money or “purpose”, and time and attention is instead focused on family and friends.
 There is less future grand dreaming and more being appreciative of the present.
-The cafe culture is strong, as brasseries are always packed with University students and families, and leisure picnics and strolls through the l’orangerie park are the go-to activity for many in France.
+The cafe culture is strong, as brasseries are always packed with University students and families, and leisure picnics and strolls through the l’orangerie park and surrounding fields are the go-to activity for many here in Alsace, France.